saurabhjoshi21/ShoeSpark/README.md

 # ShoeSpark
-A webpage where you can buy trendy style shoes
+A webpage where you can buy trendy stylish shoes